-The BCP Council Corporate Safeguarding Strategy set out how the Council would deliver its safeguarding duties; the accountabilities of individual Councillors and officers; the training and development standards across the Council and the plan for monitoring the delivery of the framework.
+The BCP Council Corporate Safeguarding Strategy set out how the Council would deliver its safeguarding duties; the accountabilities of individual Councillors and officers; the training and development standards across the Council and how the Council would monitor the delivery of the framework.

-It was particularly highlighted that Safeguarding was the responsibility of all councillors, employees, volunteers and those who are contracted to provide services.
+It was particularly highlighted that Safeguarding was the responsibility of all councilors, employees, volunteers and those who are contracted to provide services.
 The proposals for DBS Checks for members were highlighted and the importance of providing adequate training.